 The current state of mobile

+Was mobile’s rule inevitable?
+Probably.
 The simplest explanation for this state of events is the change in our lifestyle.
-You probably know from your own experience that we spend more time online than ever before – especially in developed countries where nearly everybody has access to a smartphone or a tablet.
-With the statistical user surfing the net for almost 7 hours a day on average, it’s no wonder that over half of this traffic comes from mobile devices.
+You probably know from your own experience that we spend more time online than ever before – especially in developed countries, where nearly everybody has access to a smartphone or a tablet.
+With the statistical user surfing the net for almost 7 hours a day on average, it’s no wonder that over half of this traffic (which equals o 3 hours 43 minutes) comes from mobile devices.

 The preference for mobile solutions translates into pretty impressive numbers.
-According to Statista’s 2019 report, worldwide mobile app revenues in 2019 amounted to 461 billion US dollars and by 2023, paid downloads and in-app adverts are believed to generate over 935 billion dollars in revenue.
+As App Annie suggests, over 435 thousand apps are downloaded every minute – or at least that was the case last year.
+According to Statista’s report, on the other hand, worldwide mobile app revenues in 2021 amounted to over 400 billion US dollars.
+By 2025, paid downloads and in-app adverts are believed to generate over 613 billion dollars in revenue.

 Mobile development choices you can make

-We’ve established that apps are not only popular among the modern internet users but also quite lucrative for their owners.
-Bearing these two factors in mind, I’d say there’s a fair chance your business plan involves building one.
+Apps are not only popular among modern internet users, but also quite lucrative for their owners; that’s a fact.
+That being said, there’s a fair chance your business plan involves building one.
 The trick is, however, choosing the right mobile app development path.

 One of the first steps towards digital success is deciding on the mobile operating system – which, by the way, wasn’t so easy a decade ago, when Android, iOS, Microsoft, RIM, and Symbian were all viable options.

-Today, the choice is much simpler as the only major players left are Android and iOS, which together account for around 98% of the total mobile operating system market share.
-According to various statistics, Android wins in terms of the number of users but there’s no shortage of iOS supporters as well.
-On top of that, while Google Play Store boasts more applications right now (almost 3 million), Apple’s App Store is said to contain over 5 million active apps by the end of 2020.
+Today, the choice is much simpler as the only major players left are Android and iOS, which together account for around 99.22% of the total mobile operating system market share.
+Android wins in terms of the number of users and available apps (3.48 million available in the Google Play Store as of Q1 2021).
+However, there’s no shortage of iOS supporters as well, with over 2 million apps being available in the Apple App Store in Q1 2021.
 This fact alone is enough to show that neither of the two platforms should be overlooked.

 With the choice of the mobile operating system being the question of users’ personal preferences rather than the matter of performance or availability, you’re likely to end up building a mobile app for both Android and iOS – and there are three ways to do so.